Chat with us, powered by LiveChat

 Craigslist: Used Cars Are Usually Cheaper Than Market

-Craigslist is still one of the top places for individuals to look for inexpensive used cars for sale locally.
-With no listing fees or sales commissions, prices posted there tend to be lower than at dedicated vehicle sites.
+Craigslist is still one of the top places to post your car for sale or look for inexpensive used cars you can buy locally.
+With a very small $5 listing fee but no sales commissions, prices on the platform are usually lower than at dedicated vehicle sites.

 ProsCons